What is Hypnosis? Exploring the Science, Applications and Benefits

 6. Sports Psychology: Develop mental toughness, improve focus, concentration, and visualization skills to achieve peak performance states in sports and athletics.

-7. Medical and Dental Applications: Alleviate anxiety, modify behaviors, manage symptoms, and improve patient well-being through hypnosis in medical and dental treatments, including preoperative preparation, anesthesia assistance, and conditions like IBS or teeth grinding.
+7. Medical and Dental Applications: Alleviate anxiety, modify behaviours, manage symptoms, and improve patient well-being through hypnosis in medical and dental treatments, including preoperative preparation, anesthesia assistance, and conditions like IBS or teeth grinding.

 8. Law Enforcement and Forensic Applications: Helping criminal investigations through forensic hypnosis, assisting in retrieving memories or crime details from victims or witnesses.